 Kevin Goddess Gallery

 Abstract.
 Groupings of geometric and organic shapes.
 Heavily inspired by nature and the modern urban landscape.
-Artist/musician Kevin Goddess divides his paintings and his time between his Kevin Goddess Gallery in Palm Springs and New York City.
-“My paintings are rendered in energic, broad strokes of acrylic paint, and the compositions through intuitive improvision,” he says.
+Artist/musician Kevin Goddess divides his time between his Kevin Goddess Gallery in Palm Springs and New York City.
+“My paintings are rendered in energetic, broad strokes of acrylic paint, and the compositions are created through intuitive improvisation,” he says.

 Ola Vista Studio